Shelby86/API-test-suite-example/README.md

 # Overview

-Hello and welcome to the Gemini API automation
+Hello and welcome to the the automation suite

 Set Up: